Estate planning ensures your wishes are carried out

 When that happens, West Virginia law and beneficiary designations on financial accounts or property will control what happens next.

-Intestate succession, meaning the deceased left no effective will, is not a super-simple process.
-Multiple marriages with children of the deceased is just one factor in determining how things will be handled and distributed.
+Intestate succession, meaning the deceased left no effective will, is not a super simple process.
+Whether there were multiple marriages with children is just one factor in determining how things will be handled and distributed.

 If only living children survive the deceased person, the children will receive equal shares.